darktable-org/dtdocs/content/module-reference/processing-modules/watermark.md

 : The rotation angle of the watermark.

 scale on
-: Defines the reference for the scale parameter.
+: The reference for the scale parameter.
 The default setting “image” scales the watermark relative to the horizontal image size.
 Alternatively you can scale the watermark relative to the “larger border” or “smaller border”.

 alignment
 : Use these controls to align the watermark to any edge or the center of the image.